One of the pillars of building lifestyle habits that promote a healthy weight is SLEEP!

 Therefore, there is a positive relationship to raised levels of cortisol (having a higher level of cortisol in the evening before bed) and insulin resistance which can lead to Type II diabetes.

-Ghrelin is an appetite stimulating hormone and it increases with sleep deprivation due to higher cortisol levels (remember cortisol is the flight or fight hormone - the body will require more energy to flee or fight).
+Ghrelin is an appetite stimulating hormone and it increases with sleep deprivation due to higher cortisol levels (remember cortisol is the flight or fight hormone that signals the body that it will require more energy to flee or fight).

 Thyroid Stimulating Hormone – In the fitness industry when relating to weight loss we hear about hypothyroidism a lot.
 What is this?
 Thyroid Stimulating Hormone assists in regulating many body functions including weight and body temperature.
 TSH will be suppressed in hypothyroidism.
 What does sleep have to do with TSH?
 Raised cortisol levels decrease TSH.
 If you are already on medication for this, depriving yourself of sleep is not helping.